Pendenny Studio

 Ages: All

-Tuition: $275 per semester
+Fall/Winter/Spring Tuition: $275 per session

 The purpose of the Level 3 class is to hone and polish our steps.
 The instructor will partner with the students to focus on their individual needs to improve technique and timing.
 Students are expected to be practicing their repertoire or jigs, reels, hornpipes, and set dances at home and using class time to refine their personal style.
 Students will also be introduced to more difficult dances (ex: hard shoe slip jigs).